Christ College (University of Tasmania): Colours

-Mascot

-The collegians are affectionately known as the Black Pigs.

 The Rock

 The Rock was brought to the college site from the quarry in Proctor's Road in 1962.
 It is tradition that the Rock be burned annually, but it is now so fragile that since 2006 this ceremony is no longer performed.

 Social and cultural events

 The college holds many cultural and social events throughout the year and are organised by the social and cultural convenors.

-In O-Week, the orientation program, residents are involved in get-to-know-you events, guided tours around the University, Sandy Bay, and Greater Hobart, as well as trips to Mt Wellington and Port Arthur.
+In O-Week, the orientation program, residents are involved in get-to-know-you events, guided tours around the university, Sandy Bay and Greater Hobart, as well as trips to Mt Wellington and Port Arthur.

-Each year the college holds a themed ball, a scavenger hunt, and a satirical college play.
-Other events include various parties throughout the year, and residents can get involved with Clean up Australia Day, tree planting, the ANZAC Day dawn service, the annual play, World's Greatest Shave, winter sleep outs, movie nights, trivia nights, Relay for Life and various formal dinners.
+Each year the college holds a themed ball, a scavenger hunt and a satirical college play.
+Other events include various parties throughout the year, and residents can be involved with Clean up Australia Day, tree planting, the ANZAC Day dawn service, the annual play, World's Greatest Shave, winter sleep outs, movie nights, trivia nights, Relay for Life and various formal dinners.

 The college also offers free tutoring sessions through Accommodation Services.